-The second driver, the requirements of international customers and global market access, are key factors that motivate Chinese SMEs to adopt sustainability standards or CSR measures.
-For many Chinese SMEs, certifications of ISO 9000, ISO 14000 and ISO 26000 are deemed to be licenses for entry into the global market.
-Meanwhile, since a large number of Chinese SMEs have become suppliers of MNCs such as Starbucks, Mars, Carrefour and IKEA, they are encouraged to follow the practice of international VSS.
-For instance, IKEA China requires all of its cotton suppliers to be certified under the BCI, and has been working with Chinese SMEs to support the application of BCI (Blackmore et al., 2013).
-Therefore, Chinese SMEs without international VSS certifications are likely to lose some of their businesses as suppliers if they fail to pass the regular inspection by their international buyers, while those whose products meet VSS have seen a dramatic increase of their export volume (Alqahtani & Song, 2016).
+The second driver, the requirements of international customers and global market access, are key factors that motivate Chinese SMEs to adopt CSR or sustainability standards.
+For many Chinese SMEs, certifications of ISO 9000 and ISO 14000 are deemed to be licenses for entry into the global market.
+Meanwhile, since a large number of Chinese SMEs have become suppliers of multinational corporations (MNCs) such as Starbucks, Mars, Carrefour and IKEA, they are encouraged to adopt some international private sustainability standards.
+For instance, IKEA China requires all of its cotton suppliers to be certified under the Better Cotton Initiative (BCI), and has been working with Chinese SMEs to support the application of BCI (Blackmore et al., 2013).
+Therefore, Chinese SMEs without sustainability certifications are likely to lose some of their businesses as suppliers if they fail to pass the regular inspection by their international buyers, while those whose products meet sustainability standards have seen a dramatic increase of their export volume (Alqahtani & Song, 2016).

-Despite the incentives, Chinese SMEs have been constrained by a number of factors when conducting CSR practices or adopting VSS.
-In the first place, China's changing macro-economy has prevented numerous SMEs, who are extremely sensitive to increases in supply chain costs, from investing in their certification or CSR programs.
+Despite the incentives, Chinese SMEs have been constrained by a number of factors when conducting CSR practices or adopting sustainability standards.
+In the first place, China's changing macro-economy has prevented numerous SMEs, who are extremely sensitive to increases in supply chain costs, from investing in their CSR programs.
 The cost of certification has long been considered a major challenge in the implementation of sustainability standards (UNFSS, 2016).
-Under the current business circumstances with rising labor costs and raw material prices, Chinese SMEs have no choice but to concentrate on how to survive in low-price competitions so as to generate more profits, while sustainability certifications and CSR programs could only lead to additional financial burdens (Alqahtani & Song, 2016).
+Under the current business circumstances with rising labor costs and raw material prices, Chinese SMEs have no choice but to concentrate on how to survive in low-price competitions so as to generate more profits, while CSR programs or sustainability certifications could only lead to additional financial burdens (Alqahtani & Song, 2016).
 They are thus reluctant to adopt new practices unless many of their peers take actions.

-Next, lack of financial support is also a major stumbling block to the CSR or VSS adoption by Chinese SMEs (Alqahtani & Song, 2016).
+Next, lack of financial support is also a major stumbling block to the adoption of CSR or sustainability standards by Chinese SMEs (Alqahtani & Song, 2016).
 Compared with SOEs, SMEs in China are beset by poor credit guarantee system, dearth of financial institutions supporting SMEs, extremely high stock market threshold, and inability to obtain bank loans owing to imperfect management and poor accounting system that discourages banks from lending to them.
 In this scenario, Chinese SMEs will only have limited capitals to maintain their daily operations, and make sure there are no payment delays or business downsizing.
 It is imaginable that they cannot afford sustainability certifications without more financial support.

 Besides the difficult access to financial services, many Chinese SMEs are not fully aware of the existence and significance of international, regional or even national standards.
 They also lack technical and management skills to apply sustainability certifications (Graafland & Zhang, 2014).
 A few SMEs are not equipped with testing, certification and accreditation facilities while others are short of highly-qualified employees.
-The SME Competitiveness Outlook 2015 by International Trade Center (ITC) shows that inability to conform to standards has severely obstructed the access of SMEs to the GVCs, especially for SMEs in some emerging economies (ITC, 2015).
-What's more, the low consumer awareness of sustainability in China, especially in less developed regions, also hinders the promotion of CSR or VSS by SMEs, which demand more effective community engagement at the local level (Alqahtani & Song, 2016).
-Most Chinese consumers seem to have little awareness of the application, let alone the significance, of CSR or VSS, compared with those in some European countries.
+The SME Competitiveness Outlook 2015 by International Trade Center (ITC) shows that inability to conform to standards has severely obstructed the access of SMEs to the GVCs, especially for SMEs in some emerging economies (International Trade Center, 2015).
+What's more, the low consumer awareness of sustainability in China, especially in less developed regions, also hinders the promotion of CSR or sustainability standards by SMEs, which demand more effective community engagement at the local level (Alqahtani & Song, 2016).
+Most Chinese consumers seem to merely care about a bargain price and have little awareness of the application, let alone the significance, of CSR and sustainability standards, compared with those in some European countries.